bcdev/s3tbx-snow/src/main/resources/doc/s3snow_installation.rst

 Hardware Requirements
 ---------------------

-The S3-SNOW processing system is a complex piece of software.
+The S3-SNOW / SICE processing system is a complex piece of software.
 Although the algorithms for the snow properties retrieval are mostly relatively simple, the effort for data input/output is fairly high in case of full resolution OLCI products.
 Therefore, up-to-date and  sufficiently powerful and